SOS Children's Village Bo

 Good friends at the Children's Village (Photo: C. Lesske)

-For children from the region who can no longer live with their parents, 13 SOS families can provide a loving home for up to 130 children.
-In each family, the children live with their brothers and sisters, affectionately cared for by their SOS mother.
+Care in SOS families: For children from the region who can no longer live with their parents, SOS families can provide a loving home.
+In each family, the children live with their brothers and sisters, affectionately cared for by their SOS parent.
+Some families live in different neighbourhoods of the city, alongside local families.
+They receive the same level of support from our team working there.